aeml/hashbrowns/README.md

 - `--baseline-threshold` sets the maximum allowed slowdown (%); regressions beyond this cause a non-zero exit code.
 - `--baseline-noise` treats changes smaller than this percentage as noise.
 - The comparison uses mean timings by default; advanced scopes are supported via `--baseline-scope {mean,p95,ci_high,any}`.

+### API & stability

+The following surfaces are considered stable for consumers of hashbrowns:
+- **CLI flags and output schemas**: The documented flags in this README and the JSON/CSV column names written by the tool are treated as stable.
+New flags may be added, but existing ones will not be renamed or repurposed without a major version bump.
+- **Public C++ interfaces**: `BenchmarkConfig`, `BenchmarkSuite`, and the `DataStructure` interface in `core/data_structure.h`, plus the public methods of `DynamicArray`, `SinglyLinkedList`, `DoublyLinkedList`, and `HashMap`, form the supported API for embedding hashbrowns in other code.

+Internal implementation details (e.g., specific probing strategies or allocation patterns) may evolve over time to improve clarity or performance, but the observable behavior of the CLI, schemas, and public headers will remain compatible.

 ---